minhdang26403/minimal-mistakes/_posts/2021-09-18-merge-sort.md

 \end{cases}
 $$

 In the recurrence above, we let the same constant $c$ represent both the time needed to solve the problem of size 1 and the time per element of the divide and combine steps.
-This does affect the solution of our recurrence because we use big-$\Theta$ notation, which gives an upper bound and a lower bound on the running time of an algorithm.
+This does not affect the solution of our recurrence because we use big-$\Theta$ notation, which gives an upper bound and a lower bound on the running time of an algorithm.

 Without the master theorem, we can solve this recurrence intuitively by using the recurrence tree.